ohjelmistokehitys/docker-part-1b/section-6/readme.md

 **Save your solution for this exercise in the file [spring.Dockerfile](./spring.Dockerfile).**

-💡 The Dockerfiles in these exercises have names, so you will need to [specify which file to use when building them](https://docs.docker.com/engine/reference/commandline/image_build/#file).
-In this exercise, you'll need to use the file [spring.Dockerfile](./server.Dockerfile), so your build command could be something like:
+💡 The Dockerfiles in these exercises have custom names, so you will need to [specify which file to use when building the container images](https://docs.docker.com/engine/reference/commandline/image_build/#file).
+In this exercise, you'll need to use the file called [spring.Dockerfile](./server.Dockerfile), so your build command could be something like:

 ```sh
 docker build . --file spring.Dockerfile --tag spring-example
 ```

 ## Exercises 1.12-1.14